fidodogtraining/fidodogtraining.github.io/_autopages/about.md

 the best of the best in toys, treats, and other products to assist in your training.
 In-home training, dog walking, and pet sitting with our adult, insured staff allows you to schedule services at your convenience.

+Fido also offers comfortable grooming, done by an experienced dog trainer who will respect your dog's stress levels and coach them through the process.
+Our new salon has a host of features to make a visit to the groomer an enjoyable day instead of something to dread.

-We would love to talk to you about your training or walking needs, please get in touch today!
+We would love to talk to you about your training, grooming, sitting, or walking needs, please get in touch today!

 <section class="region">